csteach422/csteach422.github.io/assignments.md

 tags: assignments coursework
 published: true
-summary: assignments and coursework for COMP 422
+summary: assignments and coursework for COMP 322/422
 ---

-This page will be updated each week during the Fall semester with assignments, coursework, quizzes...
+This page will be updated each week during the Fall semester with assignments, coursework, reading suggestions &c.

 #### Coursework Overview